OrfeasZ/GrooveCaster/README.md

 By default, the User ID field will contain the ID of the current broadcast user (the user you set up GrooveCaster with).

+Normally, GrooveCaster only imports songs from the users collection.
+If you also want to import songs from the users favorites (or only from the favorites), you can use the provided checkboxes to specify your preference.

 Collection importing might take some time, so don't worry if you don't see any immediate progress.

+### Playlist Management
+The playlist management page provides a listing of locally available playlists, which can be used for maintaining more control over the queue.

+From this page you can also remove existing playlists, or import playlists from a GrooveShark user.

+#### Importing Playlists
+GrooveCaster provides the ability to very easily import song playlists from another GrooveShark user.

+To do so, simply click on the `Import GS Playlists` button present in the Playlist Management page, find the use whose playlists you want to import using the search box, and then choose the ones you need from the options that will be presented to you.

+You can either import all playlists at once, by clicking on the `Import all Playlists` button (present at the bottom of the playlist list), or individually, by clicking the `Import` button next to each playlist.

+One thing you should note is that GrooveCaster will automatically add songs that are in imported playlists to your collection (if they don't already exist).

+Playlist importing might take some time, so don't worry if you don't see any immediate progress.

 ### Module Management
 The module management page provides a detailed listing of available modules, while also allowing editing, enabling, disabling, or removing them, as well as creating entirely modules.